 If you’ve ever mixed a cocktail before you’ll know that this handy spoon is as important as any mixing vessel.
 While it’s not terribly useful for eating a bowl of cereal, the extra-long and narrow handle makes it easy to chill and dilute a cocktail in a mixing glass before it’s served.
 (Check out bartender Evan Zimmerman’s technique.)
 Plus, many recipes call for a “barspoon” of one ingredient or another, so it’s useful to have around even if you are more apt to fix yourself a shaken drink.
-Buy it here.
+(Stainless Steel Bartender Cocktail Spoon at Amazon)

 A Hawthorne Strainer

 Got that mixing glass and spoon and ready to transfer your Martini over to a coupe glass?
 Well, if you want to do that without a big ka-thunk of ice cubes, invest in a Hawthorne strainer.
 Named after a bar owned by one of the tool’s inventors, the strainer has been around since the late 1800s.
 And while, yes, there is also a Julep strainer that is also quite handy, for beginner at-home mixologists, the Hawthorne is a great tricycle.
 Its simple design fits easily on a mixing glass or shaker to keep ice, muddled fruits and other ingredients from mucking up the bottom of your glass.
 No one wants a chunk of muddled strawberry hitting them in the face when they take a sip out of an elegant coupe glass.
 No one.
-Buy it here.
+(OXO Steel Cocktail Strainer at Amazon)